JormungandrGames/Spritandroidimals/README.md

 # Spritandroidimals

 ### Developed by
-Benjamin Kugler
-Jon Forster
-Kyle Pestka
+Benjamin Kugler, Jon Forster and Kyle Pestka

 ###### Description
 Spritandroidimals is a typical run and dodge android game.